 #1 More stable

-In kangaroo care the feelings of safety and security provided by the mother’s body allow the baby’s body functions to regulate.
-In skin-to-skin care the baby’s heart rate, blood pressure and temperature stabilise, oxygen saturation is more stable, breathing is better with less episodes of apnoea, and baby experiences better quality sleep than in incubator care.
-And so a premature baby is less stressed and better able to digest food to grow 5 6 7.
+In kangaroo care the feelings of safety and security provided by the mother’s body stabilise (regulate) the baby’s body functions.
+In skin-to-skin care; the baby’s heart rate, blood pressure and temperature stabilise, oxygen saturation is more stable, breathing is better with less episodes of apnoea, and baby experiences better quality sleep than in incubator care.
+This increased stability means a premature baby is less stressed, cries less and is better able to digest food to grow (see #3 below).678

 A mother’s chest regulates a baby’s body temperature more consistently than an incubator.
-Breasts can warm a baby if he is too cold and cool him down if he is too warm8.
+Breasts can warm a baby if he is too cold and cool him down if he is too warm.9

 #2 More sleep

-Sleep is very important to the premature baby for their brain development, emotional health and memory.
+Sleep is very important to the premature baby for their brain development, emotional health, memory and growth.
 The premature baby sleeps soundly on his mother but he cannot sleep properly in an incubator (Hold Your Prem, Bergman, 2010).
 Holly Richardson explains:

 During kangaroo care, a premature baby’s overall growth rate increases.
 This is in part due to the baby’s ability to sleep, thus conserving energy and putting caloric expenditure toward growth.
 According to Dr. Ludington, during the last six weeks of pregnancy, babies sleep twenty to twenty-two hours per day.
 In a typical NICU, however, they spend less than two hours total in deep, quiet sleep.
 Most of that comes in ten or twenty second snatches.
 With kangaroo care, the infant typically snuggles into the breast and is deeply asleep within just a few minutes.
 These babies gain weight faster than their non-kangarooed counterparts, and it is interesting to note that they usually do not lose any of their birthweight.

+Separation from the mother is stressful and a separated baby will cry for his mother.
 Crying is extremely stressful for a premature baby and uses up precious calories.
-Crying increases a baby’s heart rate and blood pressure, this can open a valve between the two sections of the baby’s heart, so that deoxygenated blood can be sent to the brain instead of the lungs.
-By raising the blood pressure, crying can also cause a brain bleed, a common problem in premature babies.
-By caring for a baby in kangaroo care, there is less crying, and the baby is better able to cope with any stress that he does encounter 9.
+The loss of the stability provided by the mother’s body is thought to cause growth hormone to be switched off, and the baby’s body systems to become disregulated.
+The stress hormone cortisol can alter brain development with long lasting effects (see #5 below)10 and the increased blood pressure can contribute to the brain bleeds common in premature babies (Bergman, 2010).
+When crying increases a baby’s heart rate and blood pressure, this can open a valve between the two sections of the baby’s heart, so that deoxygenated blood could be sent to the brain instead of the lungs.
+By caring for a baby in kangaroo care, there is less crying so that a baby is better able to cope with any stress that he does encounter11 and the baby has better resilience and health12.

 For prematures they need mother EVEN more to stabilise.
 Instead they are taken to ICU, given sugar, put in incubator with bright lights, loud sounds, with strange smells of disinfectant etc. They cry and we have MADE THEM WORSE by separating them from mum.